 - Petrol station attendants Tips are not expected, but the small change from your bill is appreciated.

-These general opening hours prevail throughout Kuwait but could differ per establishment.
+These general opening hours prevail throughout Kuwait but will vary by establishment.

 Banks 8am to 1pm and 5pm to 7.30pm Sunday to Thursday.